Preliminary Credentials (Single Subject)

 Multiple Subject candidates must pass the Reading Instruction Competence Assessment (RICA) exam.

 Candidates must prove subject matter competency by completing an approved subject matter program or passing equivalent subject matter exams (CSET).
 These exams must be passed prior to applying for student teaching.

 Candidates must meet or exceed the minimum standards for passing the two state-mandated California Teaching Performance Assessments (CalTPAs).
-Cycle 1 of the CalTPAs must be passed prior to applying for student teaching.
+Cycle 1 and Cycle 2 of CalTPAs must be passed prior to applying for a Preliminary Teaching Credential.